Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Major Illumination Sites:

 Maruyama Park: The large weeping cherry tree receives spotlight treatment each evening during bloom season.
-No advance tickets required, just show up between 6 PM and 9 PM.
+Usually, no advance tickets are required, but hours and dates vary.
+Go in the early evening during peak bloom and confirm timings close to your visit.
 The free access means crowds gather thick around the central tree, but the illumination is dramatic enough to justify working your way through people.

-To-ji Temple: Special night admission (around ¥1,000) includes the illuminated five-story pagoda paired with weeping cherry trees.
+To-ji Temple: Night admission is paid and may be capacity-managed on busy dates, so check current pricing and ticketing rules before you go.
+This includes the illuminated five-story pagoda paired with weeping cherry trees.
 The reflection pond doubles the visual impact.
-Advance tickets recommended as capacity is limited.
 The higher price point and ticketing requirement thin crowds compared to free sites.

-Nijo Castle: Special evening cherry blossom illuminations during sakura season light both the cherry trees along the moat and the castle fortifications.
-Separate tickets from daytime admission, purchase in advance.
+Nijo Castle: Special evening cherry blossom illuminations during the sakura season light both the cherry trees along the moat and the castle fortifications.
+Evening illuminations are typically separately ticketed and can require advance purchase on popular dates.
+Confirm current release dates and rules.
 The combination of historic architecture and illuminated cherry blossoms creates one of Kyoto's most photogenic night scenes.

-Kiyomizu-dera: Special night viewing operates select dates during bloom season with separate admission.
+Kiyomizu-dera: Special night viewing operates on select dates during bloom season with separate admission.
 The elevated wooden stage offers views of illuminated cherry trees covering the hillside below.
-Advanced booking strongly recommended as tickets sell out quickly.
+Night viewing is often ticketed and may have limited availability.
+Check current booking requirements early.

 Practical Notes: